solbach/gotune/README.md

 ## To Do
 * Examples
-* Maybe some instagram/iOS7 Fotoeffect?
+* Maybe some instagram/iOS7 Fotoeffects for Videos?